General Hospital: Production

 General Hospital has aired on the ABC television network and has been filmed in Hollywood since its inception.
 The show was filmed in the Sunset Gower Studios from 1963 to the mid-1980s.
 It relocated in the 1980s to The Prospect Studios.

 General Hospital has had a number of different distributors throughout the show's history.
 From its beginning until 1968, it was a co-production of Plitt Theatres and Selmur Productions.
 ABC bought the series outright in 1968 and its ownership passed from Selmur to American Broadcasting Companies, Inc., ABC's old separate conglomerate.
 Ownership of the soap was then passed in 1986 to Capital Cities/ABC, which was formed after the acquisition of ABC by a smaller media concern, Capital Cities Communications.
-The Walt Disney Company bought Capital Cities/ABC in 1996, and Disney has held ownership of the soap since then.
+The Walt Disney Company bought Capital Cities/ABC in 1996, and Disney has held ownership of the soap since then under ABC, making this the last non-news dramatic entertainment show directly produced and copyrighted by the network rather than 20th Television, successor-in-interest to many ABC production company predecessors.

 Production of General Hospital was suspended in March 2020, as a direct result of the COVID-19 pandemic in the United States.
 Production resumed on July 22 of the same year; new episodes began airing on August 3, 2020.
 General Hospital was Disney's first series to go back into production during the pandemic.